-The assert(X) macro is part of standard C, in the the <assert.h> header file.
+The assert(X) macro is part of standard C, in the <assert.h> header file.
 SQLite adds three other assert()-like macros named NEVER(X), ALWAYS(X), and testcase(X).

 assert(X) → The assert(X) statement indicates that the condition X is always true.
 In other words, X is an invariant.
 The assert(X) macro works like a procedure in that it has no return value.

-ALWAYS(X) → The ALWAYS(X) function indicates that condition X is always true as far as the developers know, but there is not proof the X is true, or the proof is complex and error-prone, or the proof depends on implementation details that are likely to change in the future.
+ALWAYS(X) → The ALWAYS(X) function indicates that condition X is always true as far as the developers know, but there is no proof the X is true, or the proof is complex and error-prone, or the proof depends on implementation details that are likely to change in the future.
 ALWAYS(X) behaves like a function that returns the boolean value X, and is intended to be used within the conditional of an "if" statement.

 NEVER(X) → The NEVER(X) function indicates that condition X is never true.
 This is the negative analog of the ALWAYS(X) function.

 testcase(X) → The testcase(X) statement indicates that X is sometimes true and sometimes false.
 In other words, testcase(X) indicates that X is definitely not an invariant.
 Since SQLite uses 100% MC/DC testing, the presence of a testcase(X) macro indicates that not only is it possible for X to be either true or false, but there are test cases to demonstrate this.